pylipp/financeager/README.md

     default_category = unspecified
     date_format = %%m-%%d

-The `financeager` command line client tries to read the configuration from `~/.config/financeager/config`.
+The CLI `fina` tries to read the configuration from `~/.config/financeager/config`.
 You can specify a custom path by passing it along with the `-C`/`--config` command line option.

 ### More Goodies